Death of H.R. McMaster's father under investigation, reportedly 'suspicious'

 “We want to reassure you that the safety and welfare of every resident at Cathedral Village remains our utmost priority and we will continue to make every effort to ensure their well-being,” the statement continued.
 “It would be inappropriate to comment further until the investigation is complete.”

-Late last month President Trump announced that he would be replacing McMaster as national security adviser with former United Nations Ambassador John Bolton.
+Late last month President Trump announced that he would be replacing the younger McMaster as national security adviser with former United Nations Ambassador John Bolton.